FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 expected_root = '0000000000000000000000000000000000000000000000000000000000000000'
 expect(hex_encode(root), expected_root).to_be_equal
 ```

 ---

 ### Test Update 1 Delete 1

 **Description**:

 Tests the root after performing one update call followed by a subsequent delete call on the same key.
 By deleting the only key, we have an empty tree and expect to arrive at the default root.
+The resulting input set is described by `S = {0} - {0} = {Ø}`.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 *NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
 See https://github.com/celestiaorg/smt/issues/67.*